tencent-quantum-lab/tensorcircuit/docs/source/contribs/development_Mac.md

 ## Starting From Scratch

-For completely new Macos or Macos without Xcode and Homebrew installed.
+For completely new Macos or Macos without Xcode installed.

+If you have Xcode installed, skip to Install TC backends.

 ### Install Xcode Command Line Tools